emmanuel/coreos-stack-bootstrap/README.md

 # Nordstrom Sandbox Cluster for Rapid Validation, Initialization

 Use to initialize and configure our CoreOS cluster.
+The control cluster as well as other "sub" clusters.

 The cluster runs on AWS EC2 using Cloud Formation. cloud-init includes: